alexbosworth/balanceofsatoshis/README.md

 // Output the results of testing if a payment request can be paid bos probe "paymentrequest"

+// Get a general report of the node activity bos report

 // Unlock the wallet if it is locked bos unlock "path_to_password_file"